peteGSX/petegsx.github.io/docs/rotary-encoder/overview.rst

   This code is very much in Alpha testing, functionality may change at any time, and much testing is needed.
 For bugs or feedback, refer to :doc:`/contact`.

+  I have made the decision to focus this code on using the GC9A01 round LCD only going forwards, so the code is about to undergo a major rewrite, and any references to using a generic OLED or operating in generic control knob mode will be removed.
+I have tagged the last commit with this functionality as v0.0.7-Devel.

 .. sidebar::

   .. contents:: On this page